Janine Massard

 Janine Massard (born November 13, 1939) is a Swiss writer from the Vaud canton.
+Massard has written novels, non-fiction and essays, and has received a number of prizes, including the Schiller Prize in 1986, for La petite monnaie des jours, and the Prix culturels vaudois for literature in 2007, the Edouard Rod Prize and the Bibliothèque pour Tous Prize.

+Life

-She was born in Rolle and began studies in literature at Lausanne, leaving after three semesters.
+Massard was born in Rolle to a working-class family, and began studies in literature at Lausanne, leaving after three semesters.
 From 2002 to 2009, she was president of the Association Films Plans-Fixes.

 She married Maurice Ehinger; he died in 1994.
 From 1965 to 1969, she was a member of the Swiss Party of Labour, known as Parti ouvrier et populaire (POP) in Vaud.
-Massard received the Prix culturels vaudois for literature in 2007.